Aptos Creek: Watershed and course

 The Aptos Creek watershed drains 24.5 sqmi beginning on the southwestern slope of 2585 ft tall Santa Rosalia Mountain in the western Santa Cruz Mountains.
-Over 60% of the watershed of the Aptos Creek mainstem lies within and is protected by The Forest of Nisene Marks State Park.
+The watershed is found inside the Coast Range Ecoregion that runs almost completely from the border of Oregon to the southernmost boundary of the Santa Cruz Mountains.
+It includes every stream south of San Francisco that originates from the Santa Cruz Mountains.
+Aptos Creek emerges into northern Monterey Bay at Seacliff State Beach which is located about 10 kilometers east of Santa Cruz.
+At the mouth of the creek, beaches host 30 meter high cliffs.
+The lower part of the Aptos Creek basin is characterized by its location in an area of low-density residential developments.
+Still, over 60% of the watershed of the Aptos Creek mainstem lies within and is protected by The Forest of Nisene Marks State Park.
 The major tributaries are (from top to bottom) Bridge Creek, Mangels Gulch, and then Valencia Creek (shortly after the latter receives its Trout Gulch tributary).